RascalSoftware/RAT-Docs/source/tutorial/introduction.rst

 As we discussed at the beginning of the chapter, the other input to RAT is a controls object, which describes the data analysis operation to use and any relevant settings such as algorithm-specific parameters, parallelism, and display settings.
-More detail on the controls object is available at :ref:`controlsInfo`, but for this demo we will just make an instance of the default controls object:
+More detail on the controls object is available at :ref:`controls`, but for this demo we will just make an instance of the default controls object:

 .. tab-set-code::